yanivnizan/knowledge-base/src/documents/unity/store/EconomyModel.html.md

 A LifetimeVG is a VirtualGood that is bought exactly once and kept forever.

-Read a detailed description about `LifetimeVG`s [here](/docs/soomla/store/EconomyModel#lifetimevg).

 <div class="info-box">Notice: When defining a `LifetimeVG` in the App Store (iTunesConnect), you MUST define its type as a Non-Consumable!
-For more information see our [guide](/docs/platforms/ios/appStoreIAB) for defining IAP products in the App Store.</div>
+For more information see our [guide](/ios/store/appStoreIAB) for defining IAP products in the App Store.</div>

 <br>